Skip to main content

 Key political objectives in the youth field

-• Outcome 1: Active and healthy, physical, and mental wellbeing
+• Outcome 1: Active and Healthy,

-• Outcome 3: Safe and protected from harm
+• Outcome 3: Safe and Protected from Harm

-• Outcome 4: Economic security and opportunity
+• Outcome 4: Economic Security and Opportunity

-• Outcome 5: Connected, respected, and contributing to their world.
+• Outcome 5: Connected, Respected and Contributing to their World.

-While the National Youth Strategy is a universal strategy for all young people in Ireland, marginalised or disadvantaged young people are identified as a specific target group within the strategy.
+In contrast, marginalised or disadvantaged young people were identified as a specific target group within the National Youth Strategy 2015-2020.
 It defines marginalised / disadvantaged young people as including (but not limited to):

 • Young people marginalised by location, geography or socioeconomic reasons